How to grow shrubby hydrangeas

 Which hydrangea you choose will likely depend on your preferences for flower colour and/or shape.

 Mophead and lacecap cultivars of Hydrangea macrophylla (and also Hydrangea involucrata and Hydrangea serrata) change colour depending on the acidity or alkalinity of the soil (pH) that affects aluminium availability.
-Those with blue or pink flowers tend to be blue in acid soils (high available aluminium levels), mauve in lightly acid to neutral soil conditions, and pink in alkaline conditions.
-White, red and green-flowered cultivars, remain white or green regardless of soil pH.
+Those with blue or pink flowers tend to be blue in acid soils (high available aluminium levels), mauve in lightly acid to

 Different hydrangea species also have differently shaped flowers.
 For round flower heads, choose mophead cultivars of Hydrangea microphylla (hortensia) or Hydrangea arborescens.
 For flatter flowers select lacecap cultivars of Hydrangea microphylla, Hydrangea serrata, Hydrangea villosa or Hydrangea aspera.
 And, finally, for cone-shaped flowers go for Hydrangea paniculata or Hydrangea quercifolia.